 Pretty Big Things: Stories of New Jersey History

 On long-term view

-Main Building - 2rd Floor Mezzanine Galleries
+Main Building - Third Floor

 A 1,400-pound anvil made by Trenton's Fisher & Norris Eagle Anvil Works.
 An iron pot used to render whale blubber on the Jersey Shore.
 A hand-carved statue of the tallest American president.
 A "grandfather" clock made by the first African-American clockmaker.
-A grandiose Dutch immigrant wardrobe crafted in the 18 th century.
+A grandiose Dutch immigrant wardrobe crafted in the 18th century.